grz0zrg/fas/README.md

 ### Performances

-This program is tailored for performances, it is memory intensive, most things are pre-allocated with near zero real-time allocations.
+This program is tailored for performances, it is memory intensive (about 1 Gb is needed without samples, about 2 Gb with few samples), most things are pre-allocated with near zero real-time allocations.

 #### Raspberry PI